Get the Employment Edge with Digital Badges

 - Reflection and meeting with an Experiential Learning Coordinator.

-TOTAL: minimum ~ 13 hours
+Total: minimum ~ 13 hours

 Skills gained

-- Active Citizenship & Community Development
+- Active Citizenship and Community Development

-- Self Development, Awareness, & Promotion
+- Self Development, Awareness, and Promotion

-- Oral Communication & Public Speaking
+- Oral Communication and Public Speaking

 - Networking